+- 3.5.1 Seminar in Tropical Medicine The Seminar in Tropical Medicine is a series of weekly lectures on the latest issues in tropical medicine and global health policy delivered by professors of Texas Medical Center institutions, including Baylor College of Medicine, Rice University, University of Texas Medical Branch, and the University of Houston.

-- 3.5.1 Tropical Medicine Summer Institute The Summer Institute is an introductory two-week course designed in collaboration with Baylor University Pre-health Programs for undergraduate students who are interested in exploring their interest in tropical medicine.
+- 3.5.2 Tropical Medicine Summer Institute The Summer Institute is an introductory two-week course designed in collaboration with Baylor University Pre-health Programs for undergraduate students who are interested in exploring their interest in tropical medicine.
 The Summer Institute offers daily lectures in the field of tropical medicine, covering topics in global health, epidemiology, public health, infectious diseases, parasitic diseases, neglected tropical diseases, and hands-on laboratory experience.

-- 3.5.2 Vaccine Biotechnology Conference The NSTM conducts a vaccine biotechnology conference which brings together a mix of academicians, researchers, and pharmaceutical, biotech and diagnostics industry professionals to share experience and foster collaborations across industry and academia.
+- 3.5.3 Vaccine Biotechnology Conference The NSTM conducts a vaccine biotechnology conference which brings together a mix of academicians, researchers, and pharmaceutical, biotech and diagnostics industry professionals to share experience and foster collaborations across industry and academia.

 - 3.6 New Program Development An academic program is defined as a course of study that leads to the award of academic credit.
 To develop a new program, NSTM faculty members meet with the Education Executive Committee to explain the need for the program, discuss strengths of the proposed program in the context of similar programs at peer institutions, and explain the prospects of job availability for graduates of the program before preparing a proposal.
 The proposal must include the program's goals, learning objectives, admission requirements, faculty resources, facilities, financial support, expected enrollment, accreditation considerations (e.g., substantive change approval by the Southern Association of Colleges and Schools), and career opportunities for graduates.
 The Education Executive Committee and the Curriculum Committee review the proposal and determine if the proposal should be accepted.
 Once a proposal is accepted, it must be approved by the following:

-- Dean, NSTM or its designate
+- Dean, NSTM

+- BCM's Provost

 - BCM's Academic Council

 - BCM's President

 - BCM Board of Trustees